dhoehna/FizzBuzz/README.md

 #FizzBuzz
-This does is the FIzzBuzz problem.
+This does is the FizzBuzz problem.
 Just a bit longer.

 #Why did I make this?
-Alright.
+All right.
 So, if you are a programmer and have gone to interviews, you know that you will have to do some kind of coding question.

 One of those questions is FizzBuzz.
 It is a pretty simple exercise.
 If you don't know what it is, here is the